-Consolidated Member Staging Table (Master Data Services)
+Consolidated Member Staging Table (MDS)

 Use the consolidated members staging table (stg.name_Consolidated) in the Master Data Services database to create, update, deactivate, and delete consolidated members.
 You can also use it to update attribute values for consolidated members.